pour68/html-tutorials/Readme.md

 ## Why HTML?

-HTML is markup language for building web pages its also called language of tags.
+HTML is standard markup language for building web pages its also called language of tags.
+HTML describes the structure of a Web page.
+HTML consists of a series of elements.
+HTML elements tell the browser how to display the content.

 ## HTML definition